-So, I have this new small goal of having at least one day a week (why not Monday?) be meatless.
-This is for three reasons: it’s cheap, it’s usually healthier, and it’s better for the environment (raising animals utilizes much more of our natural resources than raising crops).
+I have this new small goal of having at least one day a week be meatless.
+This is for three reasons: it’s cheap, it’s often healthier, and it’s better for the environment (raising animals utilizes much more of our natural resources than raising crops).

 - 1 - 15 oz can refried beans (check ingredients carefully; organic is preferable)

-1 15 oz can black beans, drained and rinsed (preferable organic)
+- 1 - 15 oz can black beans, drained and rinsed

-1 15 oz can diced tomatoes (juice and all)
+- 1 - 15 oz can diced tomatoes (juice and all)

-1 small can diced green chiles
+- 1 small can diced green chiles

-1-2 cup cooked instant brown rice
+- 1-2 cup cooked brown rice

-1/2-1 cup salsa
+- 1/2-1 cup of your favorite salsa

 - 2 tablespoons, or to taste, all-natural taco seasoning mix